8ware/task-dashboard/README.md

 three even panes.
 First, the pane is split with a 2:1 ratio, then the pane is split again with a 1:1 ratio resulting in 1:1:1.

+See the [example configuration](doc/sample-config.json) file for a more complex example.

 **WARNING:** If you don't pay attention to always include the `rc.hooks:off` option in task commands (use `rc.verbose:hook` to avoid unnecessary output) you easily create a *fork bomb* (because using task commands invokes the hook which